Artistic Music for Memorable Occasions

 We're also equipped to perform special brass masterclasses.

 Dan Cheston has a Master of Music in Trumpet Performance as well as a Bachelor of Music Education degree from West Virginia University.
 While at WVU, he was a member of the Mountain State Brass Quintet, the university’s faculty brass quintet.
 As a winner of the Young Artist Competition, Dan also performed in concert as a trumpet soloist, accompanied by the West Virginia University Symphony Orchestra.
-Dan has performed with the Frederick Symphony Orchestra, Frederick Spires Brass Band, as well as in numerous musical theater productions and churches over the past 26 years.
+Dan is the Assistant Principal trumpeter with the Frederick Symphony Orchestra and has performed with Frederick Spires Brass Band, as well as in numerous musical theater productions and churches over the past 26 years.
 He has taught instrumental music in Frederick County Public Schools, Maryland, since 1988.
 He is also the director of the Brook Hill Bells in Frederick, Md.

 Frank J. Gorecki III enjoys an eventful and lively career as one of the most active freelance trumpeters in the Mid-Atlantic.
 His musical pursuits have taken him throughout the United States and Europe as both a soloist and an ensemble musician.
 Performance venues of note include the Montreux Jazz Festival, the U.S. Supreme Court Building, St. Peter’s Basilica in Vatican City, and Carnegie Hall.
 Frank’s trumpet playing can be heard providing music in a variety of settings.
 In the classical realm, he has recently performed with a multitude of ensembles including the Baltimore Symphony Orchestra, 2 Rivers Chamber Orchestra, the Market Street Brass Quintet, Kupra Quintet, Brass of the Potomac, and the Federal City Brass Band.
 In Frederick specifically, Frank has formerly served as Principal Trumpet of the Frederick Symphony Orchestra, and won several awards as Eb Soprano Cornet with the Spires Brass Band.
 In 2008, Frank took first place in the North American Brass Band Association’s “High Brass - Slow Melody” category.
 In the commercial setting, Frank has played trumpet on upwards of 80 different Broadway-style productions at venues such as the Olney Theater Center, Toby’s Dinner Theatre, Cockpit in Court, and is often hired as a “ringer” for many school/community productions that require a strong lead trumpet.
 He has enjoyed performing regularly with such popular wedding/corporate bands as the Bachelor Boys Band and Mood Swings.
 It’s not unusual to see Frank performing with a funk band, jazz combo, or a touring production making a nearby stop.
 Frank’s musical endeavors have gained him much media exposure, as he has been seen and heard on every local news station, and several local radio stations in the Baltimore area.
 Some extra special events, such as performing at Ford’s Theater for the 150th anniversary commemoration of Lincoln’s assassination, were covered by national news, and webcast worldwide!
 You can even catch Frank in an episode of “House of Cards” on Netflix.
 When not making music, Frank enjoys playing golf poorly, grilling year-round, and spending time with his wife Carrie and their 2 sons, Frank IV and Benjamin.